FunkyFr3sh/petool/README.md

     /* Does the same as the one above, NOP 5 bytes starting from 0x410000 */` CLEAR_NOP(0x410000, 0x410005);

-    /* same as CLEAR_NOP, just that it clears with INT3 instead of NOP */` CLEAR_INT(0x410000, 0x410005);
+    /* Same as CLEAR_NOP, just that it clears with INT3 instead of NOP */` CLEAR_INT(0x410000, 0x410005);

 Note: the `CLEAR` macro is also available for `NASM` and `GNU AS` under the name `@CLEAR`